Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 2. The complainant is acting in good faith; and

-The remedies available in a derivative action are limited to the standard remedies available for whichever cause of action is pleaded.
+The remedies in a derivative action are limited to the standard remedies available for whichever cause of action is pleaded.

 Applying for an Investigation

-Where shareholders suspect that the corporation is acting improperly or unfairly in some way but do not have any proof, they can apply to the Court.
+Where shareholders suspect that the corporation is acting improperly or unfairly in some way but do not have proof, they can apply to the Court.

 In applying for an order to investigate a corporation, a complainant must satisfy the following test: